-Long-term repeated access to blood vessels for sampling, administering drug compounds and other substances, or measuring blood pressure in laboratory animals is facilitated by implanting catheters.
-Cannulation can be considered for long-term sampling or multiple sampling over a relatively short time period.
+Long-term repeated access to blood vessels for sampling, administering drug compounds and other substances, or measuring blood pressure in laboratory animals is facilitated by implanting vascular catheters or cannulae.
+Catherisation/cannulation can be considered for long-term sampling or multiple sampling over a relatively short time period.

-The ethical review of research protocols proposing to use implanted catheters should carefully weigh the benefits against the costs of the surgical procedures required to implant catheters (e.g. potential pain, discomfort and distress) and the risk of long term complications, such as infection, thrombosis and reactions to implant materials (Morton et al. 2001).
+The ethical review of research protocols proposing to use implanted catheters should carefully weigh the benefits against the costs of the surgical procedures required to implant catheters (e.g. potential pain, discomfort and distress) and the risk of long term complications, such as infection, thrombosis (which dependent on the site can result in stroke) and reactions to implant materials (Morton et al. 2001).

 - Preventing thrombosis, which can lead to catheter and vessel blockage (occlusion).